 - Curriculum vitae of the nominee minimally including education, professional experience, research overview, professional service, and publications.
 Any career breaks should also be indicated.

-Nominations for the 2023 Carroll Award are now closed.
+Nominations for the 2024 Carroll Award are scheduled to open in late February, 2024.